COMMITTEE ON HOUSE ADMINISTRATION

 (D) an agenda of anticipated activities for each country for which travel is authorized together with a description of the purpose to be served and the areas of committee jurisdiction involved; and

 (E) the names of members and staff for whom authorization is sought.

 (2) At the conclusion of any hearing, investigation, study, meeting, or conference for which travel outside the United States has been authorized pursuant to this rule, members and staff attending meetings or conferences shall submit a written report to the Chairperson covering the activities and other pertinent observations or information gained as a result of such travel.

 (c) Members and staff of the Committee performing authorized travel on official business shall be governed by applicable laws, resolutions, or regulations of the House and of the Committee on House Administration pertaining to such travel.

 Rule No. 16 – STAFF DEPOSITION AUTHORITY

-The Chairperson may authorize the staff of the Committee to conduct depositions pursuant to section 3(a) of H.Res.
-6, 116th Congress, and subject to any regulations issued pursuant thereto.
+The Chairperson may authorize the staff of the Committee to conduct depositions pursuant to section 3(b) of House Resolution 8, One Hundred Seventeenth Congress, and subject to any regulations issued pursuant thereto.